 Tip 3: Apply the Patching Compound in Thin Layers

 Use a flexible putty knife to apply the patching compound smoothly and evenly.
 Avoid applying too much pressure, as this can damage the surrounding drywall.
-Feather the edges of the patch to blend it seamlessly with the wall.
+Feather the edges of the patch to blend it easily with the wall.

 Tip 4: Sand Carefully and Patiently